Earthport/rest-api-docs/Guides/pagination.md

 A number of resources have support for pagination of responses.
-These list APIs will share a common structure by taking the following parameters: *sortOrder*, *offset* and *pageSize*
+These list of APIs share a common structure by taking the following parameters: "sortOrder", "offset" and "pageSize".

 ### Arguments
 ***